 Large majorities of the French supported former French President FrancoisHollande's (successful) marriage equality bill, for instance, and Paris has historically been one of the world's most LGBT-friendly cities, with enormous crowds assembling each year for the festive "Marche des Fiertes" (Gay Pride) event in the city center.
 And neighborhoods including the Marais, Belleville and "Beaubourg" (the area around the Centre Georges Pompidou) are home to large, well-established gay districts, where couples show little trepidation at being "obviously" together.

 Still, we recommend that same-sex and transgender couples exercise caution at night, in poorly lit and quiet areas, especially in the following areas after dark: the areas around metro Les Halles, Chatelet, Gare du Nord, Stalingrad, Jaures, Belleville, and around the city's northern and eastern borders.
 Bouvard of SOS Homophobia said he agreed.
 While generally safe, these areas have at times been known to harbor gang activity or to be the site of hate crimes.
-In addition, avoid traveling to the Northern Paris suburbs of Saint-Denis, Aubervilliers, Saint-Ouen, etc.
+In addition, avoid traveling to the Northern Paris suburbs of Saint-Denis, Aubervilliers, Saint-Ouen, etc. after dark.

 Read Related Features